joshbegley/nyt-latest/README.md

-**Stanford President Will Resign After Report Found Significant Flaws in His Scientific Studies**\
+**Stanford President Will Resign After Report Found Flaws in His Research**\
-`Marc Tessier-Lavigne, a neuroscientist, was cleared of accusations of fraud and misconduct.
-But the review said a study had “multiple problems” and “fell below customary standards of scientific rigor.”`\
+`Marc Tessier-Lavigne was cleared of accusations of scientific fraud and misconduct.
+But the review said his work had “multiple problems” and “fell below customary standards of scientific rigor.”`\
 https://nytimes.com/2023/07/19/us/stanford-president-resigns-tessier-lavigne.html?searchResultPosition=1

 **Israeli President Addresses Congress**\